quannh25595/react-hook-async/readme.md

 Make an API call is common actions when working with React.

 With hooks, we usually use something like `const [loading, setLoading] = useState(false)` to manipulate our UI: show a loading indicator, an error message, ...
-We are trying to make it a little bit easier when working with async data.
+This thing is trying to make your life a little bit easier when working with async data.

 ### Basic

-#### Refresh your data when your query changed automatically
+#### Automatically refresh your data when your query changes

 ```js
 import React, { useMemo, useCallback } from 'react';